 #4 – Understand the retainer and hourly billing process

 At Talkov Law, like many other law firms, our attorneys require an initial retainer before beginning any work on a case.
 A retainer is a sum of money paid in full to secure attorney services.
 Depending on the complexity of the case, the retainer amount can vary drastically.
 The full retainer amount will then be transferred into what is known as a trust account.
 Attorneys cannot access money in a trust account until they have completed the work.

 Generally, the matters at Talkov Law bill on an hourly basis.
 This means that attorneys must work for the money in that account by billing their work hourly to our client management system.
 Once the attorney processes the bill and applies the trust, each bill is sent to the client.
 If you spot any errors or have any questions, this is your chance to ask your attorney.

 If the funds in the trust account are depleted before your case is resolved, the attorney will continue to bill you hourly, generally sending an invoice each month showing the time that billed on the file.
 On the other hand, if there are remaining funds in the trust account after your case is resolved, the remaining funds will be transferred back to you.

-Note: Opposing sides almost always pay their own attorney’s fees in the US, regardless of who wins the case.
+Note: Parties almost always pay their own attorney’s fees in the US, regardless of who wins the case.
 Even if you are eligible to recover attorney’s fees in a partition or other matter from your opponent, a retainer in full is required before litigating.

 When preparing for a consultation or scheduled meeting with your attorney, develop a list of questions and concerns as this can be incredibly beneficial for both yourself and the attorney.
 This gives you time to contemplate why you want to hire an attorney and what your ultimate goals are by pursuing legal action.
 Since attorneys typically charge by the hour, preparing beforehand can save you both time and money.